farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return users that are assigned at the location matching the provided identifier.

+- `find(user: number | string)`

+Set a filter which will tell the API to return a user matching the provided identifier.

 - `get()`

 Send the API request using the pre-set filters.